data301-2020-winter2/course-project-solo_105/Tableau/README.md

-This is the sample Tableau Dashboard for the Project.
+This is the sample Tableau Dashboard for the Project Milestone 3.
 ![](Project_Tableau.png)